ericcheung1/ECON-435-Term-Paper/README.md

-### Econometric Analysis: Transit Infrastructure Spending and U.S. Unemployment
+## Econometric Analysis: Transit Infrastructure Spending and U.S. Unemployment

-This repository contains the R code used for my ECON 435: Econometric Methods term paper at Simon Fraser University.
-The project investigates how public transit infrastructure spending relates to changes in the U.S. unemployment rate, using time‑series econometric techniques.
+This repository contains R code used for my term paper written for ECON 435: Econometrics Methods (<https://www.sfu.ca/outlines.html?2025/fall/econ/435/d100>) at Simon Fraser University.
+The paper investigates how public transit infrastructure spending relates to changes in the U.S. unemployment rate, using time‑series econometric techniques.

-### Methods and Tools
+## Methods and Tools

 The analysis incorporates: